EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 Authentication is required to ensure uninterrupted flow of operations.
 I skipped the step since I used the lab udacity provided.

 ## Step 2: Automated ML Experiment
-The experiment iteratively produces different ML models (various combinations of algorithms and parameters) and determining the best one.
+The experiment iteratively produces different ML models (various combinations of algorithms and parameters) and determins the best one.

 Step 2.1 The Registered Bankmarketing Dataset
 ![](Images/Step2.1-Registered%20Dataset.JPG)